pya-h/Useful-Scripts/README.md

 <h2>gethem</h2>
 * Oh and this one; <b>Say hello to my little friend 'gethem' :)))</b> <br>
 * This one is a useful script, that will batch download urls you provide in a file called 'list.txt' near the script location,<br/>
-    This it creates a download queue and does the rest. <br/>
+    Then it creates a download queue and does the rest. <br/>
 * No need to search for third party download apps for linux, this simple script does what's necessary.<br/>
 * It also accepts arguments to clear or add URLs to the queue.